 Q: I am thinking of buying a computer should I buy a Mac or MS Windows machine?

 Due to the programming language we use it is best to have a Windows based machine as Mac will not allow you to use all of the programming paradigms.

 Q: What grades do I need to enrol on the A-level Computer Science course?

-So long as you meet the college entry requirements, achieving a minimum of 5 GCSE grades point 4 or higher, which includes English and Maths, You do not need to have a GCSE qualification in Computer Science, having it may be helpful, but it is not an essential entry requirement as all students that are committed and hardworking make good progress on this course.
+You must have the minimum entry requirements for Bilborough plus at least a grade 5 in maths and a grade 4 in English Literature or Language.
+You do not need to have a GCSE qualification in Computer Science, having it may be helpful, but it is not an essential entry requirement as all students that are committed and hardworking make good progress on this course.

 Q: How many people will be in my class?

 Our Computer Science rooms can accommodate 22 students at any one time.
 We tend to get about 20 students per class over 3 groups.
 (This may change due to the current Covid19 pandemic)